Rudxain/Automate-RX-style/README.md

 Variables:
 - [snake_case](https://en.wikipedia.org/wiki/Snake_case)
 - Constants must be ALL UPPERCASE.
 Since all vars are mutable, we must take the same approach as in Python and Shell langs
+- The more vars declared, the more descriptive their names should be.
+AM has an autocomplete feature, so don't be afraid of long names, except if they take too much space in the flowchart preview
 - Fiber IDs should be prefixed with `f_`.
 See [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation)
 - ["Process text selection"](https://llamalab.com/automate/doc/block/process_text.html) blocks shouldn't have redundant info.
 Never use the exact name as the "Flow Beginning", add some useful variations.
 Example: If the flow is named "Uppercase and Lowercase converter", the block-title should be "change capitalization" if the next dialogue is a "Choice block".
 Or "to lowercase" and "TO UPPERCASE" if each fiber converts to 1 capitalization (and there's no "Choice")

+## Expressions

+- Use [Yoda Style](https://en.wikipedia.org/wiki/Yoda_conditions) when appropriate.
+AM has no assignment-expressions, but there are expression-previews.
+A good example is when checking types: Imagine you have multiple blocks, all saying `type(var) = ...` in their previews, it's so frustrating when the preview doesn't show **which** types are being checked!
+But we may argue the same about vars: image you had multiple vars, all being checked against the same type, and all you can see is `"number" = type(...` everywhere.
+It's so frustrating not knowing what vars are being checked!

 ## Subroutines